raycast/extensions/extensions/json-editor/README.md

 ---

-<p align="center"> ♥️ If you enjoy using Deduplicator and/or want to support me to develop, you can buy me a coffee ☕!</p>
+<p align="center"> ♥️ If you enjoy using JSON Editor and/or want to support me to develop, you can buy me a coffee ☕!</p>

 <p align="center">
   <a title="Support me on Kofi" href="https://ko-fi.com/Y8Y5GVVNA">